One year on

 Twelve months on, ethics consultant Stephen Hitchcock is now convinced of the 'real' benefits of online therapy

 Tell us your story

-No matter how big or small the change, we’d love to share your blogs on these topics.
+However the pandemic has affected you, we’d love to share your thoughts.
 If you’d like to contribute, please you get in touch with us at email@example.com.
 Blogs should be around 300 - 500 words and please include a short bio and picture.